sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

     endfun

 With this, hitting `gsip` would sort the lines *inside* the current paragraph.
-Similarly, `gsiB` would sort lines inside the braces closest to the cursor.
+Similarly, `gsiB` would sort lines inside the braces closest to the cursor (try this one in CSS!).
 If you have the [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object/) plugin, you could also do `gsii` to sort lines in current indent block.